 Starbucks Restructures Leadership to Revitalize Brand and Boost Sales

-In a bold move to revitalize its brand and address declining , Starbucks has appointed Tressie Lieberman as its global chief brand officer—a role that reflects the company’s commitment to and strategic .
+In a bold move to revitalize its brand and address declining sales, Starbucks has appointed Tressie Lieberman as its global chief brand officer—a role that reflects the company’s commitment to and strategic .
 This appointment follows Brian Niccol’s recent transition to CEO, shedding light on his immediate intentions to redefine Starbucks’ identity and strengthen its market presence.

 For Starbucks, the last few quarters have been a reminder of the challenges facing the global coffee giant.
 Reports indicate that the company has experienced a downward trend in same-store sales within the United States, primarily driven by a decline in purchases among occasional customers.
 With offerings like macchiatos and Refreshers beginning to lose their appeal, the urgent need for a strategic shift became evident.
 Niccol’s leadership carries the weight of reversing these trends, ensuring that Starbucks remains competitive in an increasingly saturated market.